dtcenter/METplus/docs/Users_Guide/installation.rst

     - cartopy (0.17.0)
     - matplotlib (3.3.4)

 Cartopy, one of the dependencies of CyclonePlotter, attempts to download shapefiles from the internet to complete successfully.
 So if CyclonePlotter is run on a closed system (i.e. no internet), additional steps need to be taken.
-First, go to the Cartopy repository and download the tarball for Natural Earth shapefiles.
-The categories should include

--  coastline
--  land
--  ocean

-at 110m and 50m for each, and each should have the proper files (.dbf, .shp, .shx).
-Untar this file in a noted location.
+First, go to the Natural Earth Data webpage and download the small scale (1:110m) cultural and physical files that will have multiple extensions (e.g. .dbf, .shp, .shx).
+Untar these files in a noted location.
 Finally, create an environment variable in the user-specific system configuration file for CARTOPY_DIR, setting it to the location where the shapefiles are located.

 .. _getcode: